Contrastive Learning Recovers Causal Features for Instrumental Variable Regression

 TL;DR: We introduce a contrastive learning framework to recover latent treatment variables for Instrumental Variable regression, enabling causal effect estimation from nonlinear transformations.

-Abstract: Instrumental Variable (IV) regression is a standard technique for estimating causal effects in the presence of unobserved confounders.
-The classic IV setting assumes access to an external variable - called the instrument - which directly influences the treatment variable.
-In this work, we consider a more challenging yet realistic setting where the treatment is latent, and we can only observe a nonlinear (potentially high-dimensional) transformation of it.
-Particularly, using insights from the independent component analysis (ICA) literature, we propose a general contrastive learning framework to recover the latent treatment up to an affine transformation when it is linearly related to the instrument.
-We prove that the recovered representation is compatible with classical IV techniques.
+Abstract: Instrumental Variable (IV) regression is an established technique for estimating causal effects in the presence of unobserved confounders.
+A core IV assumption is that we have access to an external variable---called the instrument---which directly influences the treatment variable.
+In this work, we consider a more challenging yet realistic setting where the treatment is high-dimensional but admits a latent structure, through which it interacts with the outcome.
+To overcome this problem, we leverage insights from the Independently Modulated Component Analysis (IMCA), which is a framework that relaxes the independence assumption in Independent Component Analysis (ICA).
+Specifically, we propose a general contrastive learning framework to recover the latent features up to an affine transformation which may be related to the instrument by a (non-)linear function.
+We prove that the recovered representation is compatible with standard IV techniques.
 Empirically, we demonstrate the effectiveness of our method using control function and two-stage least squares (2SLS) estimators and evaluate the robustness of the learned estimators in distribution shift setting.

 Supplementary Material: zip